 Web hosting, web hosting, web hosting!
 If you have a website, web hosting is something that you cannot live without.

-And this is what the following web hosting comparison chart is all about.
+And this is what the following web hosting comparison charts are all about.
 We’ve highlighted the most popular web hosts in the market, their pricing for entry-level plans, key features and characteristics, and also a range of user ratings based on various criteria. 👍

 - The data comes from a handful of sources.
 Chiefly, from our annual hosting surveys, our own performance tests, and also reviews from the web.